 Why Stormforce Gaming?

 Stormforce Gaming is based in Warrington, UK, and every PC they sell is built in-house.
-They’re part of VIP Group, the same company behind Zoostorm, which has been in the PC business for decades.
-That corporate backing gives them something most boutique PC builders lack: genuine warranty infrastructure.
-You get a 3-year collect and return warranty, which is better than what most custom builders offer.
+Part of VIP Group – the Warrington-based operation also behind Zoostorm – with decades of PC manufacturing behind them.
+That gives Stormforce something most boutique builders can’t match: genuine warranty infrastructure.
+You get a 3-year collect, repair and return warranty, which is better than what most custom builders offer.

 Their value proposition for sim racers is actually quite specific.
 They’re one of very few UK retailers where you can buy the PC and the sim racing peripherals from the same supplier.
 They stock Fanatec, Moza, Logitech, and Thrustmaster gear alongside their own-brand PCs.
-And if you really want the full package, they’ll build a complete turnkey sim racing rig – PC, peripherals, cockpit, everything – from around £10,000 upwards.
+The full package option is a complete turnkey sim racing rig – PC, peripherals, cockpit – from around £10,000.

 Community Sentiment